 Cash Basis vs. Accrual Basis Accounting

-These two methods provide guidelines on how you will need to record transactions and how to apply income tax.
+There are two methods of accounting: cash basis and accrual basis.
+These methods provide guidelines on how to record transactions and apply income tax.
 You can change which method you use after you open your business, but you will only be able to change it at the start of a new year.
 Now let’s get into what these two methods are.

 Cash Basis Accounting